Search

 It’s one of the most popular printing processes that involve transferring a design from a specially coated paper onto fabric using heat.
 This method causes the ink to turn into a gas, which then bonds directly with the fabric’s fibers, resulting in a durable and vibrant image.

-Process and Method
+Process and Method:

 The sublimation process begins with creating a digital design that is printed onto a special transfer paper using sublimation inks.
 And then transfer is placed onto the fabric, and heat is applied, usually with a heat press.
 This causes the sublimation inks to vaporize and bond with the fabric fibers.
 The final result is a smooth, fully integrated image that won’t fade or peel off.